Nadwey/PSMove-Clicker/README.md

 ## How do I use it?

+I recommend using [PSMoveServiceEx](https://github.com/Timocop/PSMoveServiceEx/) instead of [PSMoveService](https://github.com/psmoveservice/PSMoveService), but you can also use it.

+Run PSMoveService first, then PSMove Clicker.

 Circle button - Right Mouse Button
 Select button - Escape Button
 PS Button - Sets main controller in ADOFAI mode